TelemetryDeck/docs/articles/migrating-to-swift-6.md

 Many experienced developers are hesitant to add many outside dependencies to their apps – and for good reason.
 Successful projects are here to stay for a long time, and the amount of maintenance required is a key consideration when deciding if one should add a new dependency or not.
 We at TelemetryDeck try to make this decision as simple as possible for our customers, by making sure to follow Apple's latest guidelines and best practices in a timely manner.

 And this summer at WWDC 2024 the longest session of them all was [Migrating your app to Swift 6](https://wwdcnotes.com/documentation/wwdcnotes/wwdc24-10169-migrate-your-app-to-swift-6) for a reason.
-This major new update to the language brings a new level of safety – namely [data-race safety](https://www.swift.org/migration/documentation/swift-6-concurrency-migration-guide/dataracesafety/) – which is awesome news for more correct code, but also comes with a lot of new requirements we all need to adapt to.
+This major new update to the language brings a new level of safety – namely [data-race safety](https://www.swift.org/migration/documentation/swift-6-concurrency-migration-guide/dataracesafety/) – which is awesome news for more correct code, but it also comes with a lot of new requirements we all need to adapt to.

 While the Swift team did a great job at making sure you can turn on these new safety checks at your own pace, we wanted to make sure our SDK is ready ahead of time and documented the entire migration process in this article for others to learn from.
 This is our contribution to help the community migrate.